bundler-project/evaluation/README.md

 ### What from the paper can I reproduce?

-By using various config files (`configs/fig*.toml`), you can reproduce Figures 7, 8, 9, 10, and 12.
-Figures 11 and 13 involved manual setup (and more machines, for Fig 11) and we don't offer a script for them.
-Code to run the Fig 14 measurements is in `cloud/`, but these experiments are both expensive and prone to random variance since they run on the real Internet.
+By using various config files (`configs/fig*.toml`), you can easily reproduce the data from Figures 6-13, except 11.
+Figure 11 involved manual setup (and more machines), so we don't offer a script for it.
+Code to run the Figure 14 measurements is in `cloud/`, but these experiments are both expensive and prone to random variance since they run on the real Internet.
 If you want to run these experiments, please get in touch.

 ### Local dependencies